 Bridge moved to Reading prior to the 2013/14 season.

-Away from football Bridge has been dating Frankie Sandford of pop group The Saturdays since December 2010.
+Away from football Bridge is married to Frankie Sandford of pop group The Saturdays.

 Player Fact File